NuGet

-NuGet (pronounced "New Get") is a package manager designed to enable developers to share reusable code.
-It is a software as a service solution whose client app is free and open-source.
+NuGet (pronounced "New Get") is a package manager, primarily used for packaging and distributing software written using .NET and the .NET Framework.
 The Outercurve Foundation initially created it under the name NuPack.
-Since its introduction in 2010, NuGet has evolved into a larger ecosystem of tools and services.
+Since its introduction in 2010, NuGet has evolved into a larger ecosystem of tools and services, including a free and open-source client application, hosted package servers, and software deployment tools.

 Overview

-NuGet is a package manager for developers.
-It enables developers to share and consume useful code.
 A NuGet package is a single ZIP file that bears a .nupack or .nupkg filename extension and contains .NET assemblies and their needed files, with a manifest file describing its contents.
 Developers may create these packages with the NuGet client app and publish them in private or public repositories.

 NuGet was initially distributed as a Visual Studio extension.
 Starting with Visual Studio 2012, both Visual Studio and Visual Studio for Mac can natively utilise NuGet packages.
 NuGet's client, nuget.exe is a free and open-source, command-line app that can both create and consume packages.
 MSBuild and .NET Core SDK (dotnet.exe) can use it when it is present.
-NuGet is also integrated with SharpDevelop.
+NuGet is also integrated with JetBrains Rider.

 It supports multiple programming languages, including: